 Block the sample by immersing slides in PBS plus 1% BSA for 45 min at room temperature.

 (Authors: Will this blocking step be performed on the day of the shoot?)
+No, this step will not be performed as this is an optional step and our lab has not found this step necessary for this protocol.

 Draw a circle around squashed tissue with a hydrophobic barrier pen on the slide in order to confine the antibody solutions and to help keep the tissue moist at all times while performing immunostaining.

-Add 30-40 l of primary antibody to tissue within the circle.
-If blocking was performed, dilute primary antibody in PBS-T plus 1% BSA.
+Add 30-40 l of primary antibody, diluted in PBS-T, to tissue within the circle.
 Incubate in a moist, dark chamber for 2 hr at room temperature or overnight at 4C.

 Wash slides three times in PBS for 5 min at room temperature.
-If blocking was performed, wash twice in PBS-T and once in PBS for 5 min at room temperature each.
-Then add 30-40 l of fluorophore-conjugated secondary antibody to the tissue and incubate in the dark for 1-2 hr at room temperature.
+Then add 30-40 l of fluorophore-conjugated secondary antibody diluted in PBS to the tissue and incubate in the dark for 1-2 hr at room temperature.

 (Authors: Will the post-block wash be performed on the day of the shoot?)
+No

 Wash slides three times in PBS for 5 min at room temperature.
 Then add 30-40 l of DAPI solution to the tissue within the circle.